 Today I am republishing a post that my dear friend Christian wrote for me a few years ago: the case FOR carbs.
 There is so much content out there right now about the keto diet and low carb diets to lose weight and improve energy (especially around the new year).
 I want to remind athletes just how important carbs are since there isn’t enough out there about that.
 Whether your workout of choice is running, crossfit, group fitness, cycling, dancing, anything, you are an athlete!
 And YOU NEED CARBS if you want to perform your best.

-A little bit about Christian: he is an avid runner, climber and hiker.
-He studied Nutrition Science at Appalachian State University and is a Registered Dietitian.
+A little bit about Christian: he is an avid runner, climber, hiker and gardener.
+He is a professor at Appalachian State University and is a Registered Dietitian.
 He also has academic background in Exercise Science, holding both CSCS and RCEP credentials.
 Those credentials have allowed him to work with professional and collegiate level sports teams and really get a feel for sound training principals across the athletic spectrum.
-Christian is now in the final stages of getting his Ph.D. in in Nutrition at the University of Alabama.
 In short, he has the credentials to back up what he is saying.

 Over to you Christian!
 (Don’t miss the cute pic of Christian and his french bulldog at the bottom of the post!)